vonhraban/shai/README.md

 **Note:** the setup wizard is currently a placeholder and not fully implemented.

-A setup wizard is there so simplify the configuration process.
+A setup wizard is there to simplify the configuration process.
 To invoke the setup wizard, run:

 ```bash
 shai setup